isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 9\.
 Parents who wish to opt their children out of the **Growing Years (GY) programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/optoutform.pdf). **The completed opt-out form is to be submitted by 10 February 2023**.

 10\.
 Parents can contact the school at **6269 7410** for discussion or to seek clarification about the school’s sexuality education programme.

-11\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements